Generosity • Diversity • Mentorship • Integrity • Exceptional Accountability • Innovative Thinking

-At Chang Industrial, we believe diversity is not a corporate strategy, it is an attitude.
+At Chang Industrial, we believe diversity is not a corporate strategy; it is an attitude.
 People who have empathy and place value on the views of others find that diversity is an essential part of a contagious corporate culture.
-I value diversity above conventional performance metrics.
-The end result of a diversity first attitude is a winning team that accomplishes more.
+We value diversity above conventional performance metrics.
+The result of a diversity-first attitude is a winning team that accomplishes more.
 Men should be surrounded by women and women by men.
-The average skin-shade of a winning team should be some shade of tan or brown.
+The average skin shade of a winning team should be some shade of tan or brown.
 This may sound challenging in a heavily STEM career field, however, commitment to diversity separates great teams from good teams.

-Mentorship is a cornerstone of who I am as a professional.
-It is important to be a mentor and a mentee; I have professional mentors, but I also mentor many people of the next generation.
+Mentorship is a cornerstone of who we are as professionals.
+It is important to be a mentor and a mentee; we all should have professional mentors, but also mentor people of the next generation.
 Mentorship is interesting because there are many times when the mentor receives as much (or more) from the exchange as the mentee.
 Mentorship aids in keeping an attitude of humility and an attitude of gratitude.
 Mentorship reminds us that we did not make it all on our own and encourages us to mentor others to help them realize their dreams.
 To that end, we are passionate supporters of marketplace ministry through Lifework Leadership and their affiliate chapter in Jacksonville, Lifework First Coast.